Child Safety Seats

 - Set a good example by using your safety belt every time you travel.

-Infants must ride in the backseat facing the rear of the vehicle.
-This offers the best protection for the infant’s neck.
-Never put an infant in the front seat of a vehicle with a passenger air bag.
+Infants and toddlers should ride in rear-facing seats in the backseat until they are at least two years old or reach the maximum height and weight listed on the label of the car seat.
+This offers the best protection for the child’s neck.
+Never put a child in the front seat of a vehicle with a passenger air bag.

 Rear-facing car seats can be infant models or convertible models.
 A rear-facing seat should recline at a 45-degree angle to keep a baby’s head from rolling forward and blocking their airway.
 Keep harness straps snug (allow one finger of space under the harness at the collarbone) and fasten the harness clip at armpit level.